lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 Version
 -------
-Lubuntu ships with libreoffice writer 6.2.2.2
+Lubuntu ships with LibreOffice writer 6.2.2.2

 Usage
 ------
-To use libreoffice writer type what you wish to type into the main part of the window.
+To use LibreOffice writer type what you wish to type into the main part of the window.
 If you wish to save your data press the icon that looks like a floppy disk or press :kbd:`control + s`.
 To open a previously saved document press the button that looks like a folder or press :kbd:`control + o`.
 To load or save a file from the menu :menuselection:`File --> Open` to open a file or :menuselection:`File --> Save`.
 To save your file as a new file name :menuselection:`File --> Save As`.
 To view your recent documents :menuselection:`File --> Recent Documents`.
 To have save your file as a pdf press the button that is a sheet of paper with curved red lines on it or go :menuselection:`File --> Export` and select the file type as pdf.
 To export as a PDF file :menuselection:`File --> Export AS --> Export as PDF`.
-This same export menu will let you save in formats for other programs for compatibility with microsoft word.
+This same export menu will let you save in formats for other programs for compatibility with Microsoft word.

 .. image::     writer-save.png